 Best oils to use for baby massage

-We provide small bottles of grapeseed oil in our classes, because this oil is full of natural goodness (e.g. vitamin E which is moisturising) and it doesn’t contain any nasty chemicals.
+We provide small bottles of grapeseed oil in our classes, because it is full of natural goodness (e.g. vitamin E which is moisturising) and it doesn’t contain any nasty chemicals.
 The best baby massage oil will be a food grade oil that can be ingested, which means it doesn’t matter if your baby puts their oily hands in their mouth.

 There are other lovely oils parents use to massage their babies, coconut oil is a favourite of many parents.
 The key thing to remember is to use a natural cold pressed organic edible food grade oil.